ArPiRobot/arpirobot.github.io/docs/ref/baserobot.md

 In addition to controlling the state of "potentially dangerous" devices, the state of the robot is useful for defining core robot functionality.
 Some of the functions listed above run only if the robot is in a specific state.
 Others run regardless of state.
 - `robot_started` / `robotStarted` runs when the robot program is started.
 This will always occur while the robot is disabled.
 This function will only ever run once.
+- `robot_stopped` / `robotStopped` runs when the robot program is being stopped.
+This will only occur once and may occur when the robot is in the enabled or disabled state.
+This function is typically unused, but if anything (not part of the corelib) is opened by user code that needs to be cleanly closed, it can be done here.
 - `robot_enabled` / `robotEnabled` runs when the robot switches from the disabled state to the enabled state.
 - `robot_disabled` / `robotDisabled` runs when the robot switches from the enabled state to the disabled state.
 It also runs after `robot_started` / `robotStarted` runs when the program first starts (as the robot first becomes disabled on startup).
 - There are also three periodic functions.
 The generic `periodic` function will run regardless of state.
 The `enabled_periodic` / `enabledPeriodic` and `disabled_periodic` / `disabledPeriodic` functions run only in the corresponding state.